nlpsoc/STEL/readme.md

 after getting permission to use the formality data from Yahoo.

-To use it, on a specific mdethod, call
+To use it, on a specific method, call

 ```python
 import STEL